Forecast-it/API/sections/sprints.md

 ## Delete connected project sprint

-* `DELETE /connected_projects/{connectedProjectId}/sprints/{sprintId}` - Deletes a connected project sprint.
-Does not delete cards in the sprint.
+-  `DELETE /connected_projects/{connectedProjectId}/sprints/{sprintId}` - Deletes a connected project sprint.
+Does not delete tasks in the sprint.

 ### Sample JSON request